 But there’s something hardly anyone knows yet: To really make fundraising work, you have to tell the right story.
 The story that speaks to the donor’s heart and mind and helps them connect their values -- and their money -- to your cause.
 The real story for fundraising.

-This practical, hands-on session will show you how to discover your fundraising stories.
-And how to tell them with grace, drama, and effectiveness!
+This practical, hands-on non for profit course will show you how to write a compelling story for fundraising and discover your best fundraising stories to keep donors engaged.
+Learn how to connect with donors and to tell your stories with grace, drama, and effectiveness!

 Your presenter, Jeff Brooks, has been telling fundraising stories for decades.
 Not only that -- he’s been testing them.
 He’s found what works and what doesn’t, and he’s ready to tell you!

 During This Nonprofit Webinar Recording You Will Learn: